• Founded By

 Ingredients & Formulation

-The fundamental difference comes down to ingredients.
-Rhassoul uses Moroccan, gentle, while Multani relies on Indian, stronger oil absorption.
+The fundamental difference comes down to mineral composition.
+Rhassoul is a magnesium- and silica-rich Moroccan smectite clay; Multani mitti is an aluminum silicate clay from South Asia built for oil absorption.
 This isn't just a label difference — these ingredients create genuinely different products with different strengths.

 Skin Type Compatibility